Lilypad Network

 Head of Research at Lilypad — decentralized compute marketplace, GPU verification research, and the Altruistic AI Agents series.

-I also launched the Altruistic AI Agents series — building AI agents for real-world positive impact.
-Episode one: a four-node agentic oncology pipeline with a Cedars-Sinai researcher, running paper search, paper reading, oncology reasoning, and protein design on Lilypad’s decentralized compute.
-Someone very close to me went through cancer and didn’t survive.
+Then I wanted to see the compute do something that mattered.
+I launched the Altruistic AI Agents series, building AI agents aimed at real-world good.
+The first episode wired up a four-node agentic oncology pipeline with a Cedars-Sinai researcher: one node searching the literature, one reading it, one reasoning about the oncology, one designing candidate proteins, all running on Lilypad's decentralized compute.
+Someone very close to me went through cancer and didn't survive.
 This work is personal.